 Daily Homework: will be assigned on a daily basis, and usually gone over briefly in class that day.
 If the assignment is not ready at the beginning of the class, it will be marked down as late.
 If you are late to class without an excuse, your homework will also be marked as late.
-Homework assignments more than two days late go down as an irreversible zero in my grade book.
+Homework assignments more than three days late go down as a zero in my grade book.
 You may collaborate and work in groups on your homework.
 You should show all of your work.
 Merely copying the answer out of the back of the text or from your friend will not gain you credit for doing your homework.
 Assignments will be given 1-2 weeks at a time over Blackboard.
 Homework assignments will consist of several parts.

 When doing readings to prepare for the homework you should take notes.
 There will be random spot checks of reading notes, which will count as homework assignments.